Gandii Baat 3 Trailer Out! This Season Is HOTTER & SPICIER; Fans Eager To Watch!

 Rushali Arora Says…

 Speaking about her comeback and the trailer launch, Rushali Arora quipped, "I've done several shows with Ekta Kapoor in the past and it is absolutely fantastic to be making a comeback with a show like this.
 ALTBalaji has voiced its opinion against the taboos existing in the Indian society through Gandii Baat which is really commendable."
-The actress says that she is extremely excited for the launch of the series and hope that the show reaches new heights and sets a new benchmark.
+The actress says that she is extremely excited for the launch of the series and hopes that the show reaches new heights and sets a new benchmark.
 (In pic: Screenshot from the trailer)

 Take a look at a few fans' comments!
 Eshan sharma commented, "Thanks alt balaji can't wait for it but this time you should bring 10 to 15 episodes 👍" Rahul Pahuja writes, "I GOT GOOSE BUMPS AFTER SEEING THIS....IN JUST ONE WORD (AWESOME)."
 Jassie Gabru commented, "My fav series is back .
 I'm soo soo excited. ✌🤘.
 Looking interesting."- (sic)